Glossary hero image

 Digestive Health Supplements

-Probiotic and fibre supplements can aid digestion, but whole foods should be the primary source of nutrients.
+Probiotic and fiber supplements can aid digestion, but whole foods should be the primary source of nutrients.
 Consulting a healthcare provider before supplementing is advisable.

 FAQs